pauls1024/ultrasonic-theremin/worksheet.md

 The **Echo** pin is a little more complicated.
 It needs to be connected through a 330 ohm resistor to a GPIO pin on the Raspberry Pi, and that pin needs to be grounded through a 470 ohm resistor.

+If you dont have a 330 ohm resistor you could connect a 220 ohm and a 100 ohm resistor in series (a line).
+They would add together to make up a 320 ohm resistance ... which is close enough!

 The diagram below shows one suggested arrangement for setting this up.

 ![circuit](images/circuit.png)